 In most of our courses, the lectures are an important part of the course.
-So read the lectures carefully, when you are most alert.2 Highlight or underline important points.
+So read the lectures when you are most alert.2 Highlight or underline important points.
 Circle unfamiliar words, and look up the meanings.
 If the lectures refer to scriptures, look them up.
 Write comments in the margins.

-At the end of each section of the lecture, write a paragraph to summarize what it taught you.
+At the end of each lesson or section, write a brief summary of what it taught you.
 That will help you review the material in the future.
 (The final course in each degree program requires a summative exam, so you may want to review the course a few years after you have taken it.)